AskMeAgain/IronChain/README.md

 # IronChain

 A blockchain made from ground up to as a personal challenge in C#.
-In the end it should have the same main features as the original bitcoin blockchain as described in the [Bitcoin whitepaper](https://bitcoin.org/bitcoin.pdf).
+In the end it should have the same main features as the original bitcoin blockchain described in the  [Bitcoin whitepaper](https://bitcoin.org/bitcoin.pdf).

-## General Features
+## General Features of the IronChain

 Linking Blocks via hashes
 Proof-Of-Work mining
 RSA verification
 Account system
-Peer to Peer system
+(pseudo) P2P system
 All-in-One Client/Miner/Wallet software
 Local test suite
 Transaction Fees
 Transaction History

 PS: Note that this software only has a pseudo P2P system.
-Discovery is not possible without hosting a server or doing some trade offs.
+Doing a real P2P system is not possible without some trade offs, which iam not willing to do (hosting a server etc).

 ## General Guide

 ![alt text](https://puu.sh/xz0o9/64641f92e6.png "Main Window")

-1. Host your Server and connect to a server (if you connect over the internet you need to open port 4712 to host a server)
+1. Host your Server and connect to a server (if you connect over the internet you need to open port 4712 to host a server, still WIP)
 2. Wait 20 Seconds and the client should auto update the blocks (or go Window -> Test Window -> Download blocks from server)
 3. Once updated, click on mine (recommended difficulty is 5 which takes 20-30 seconds).
 4. If a block is found, your client will send the files to all connected clients.